ezEngine/docs-src/pages/docs/terrain/heightfield-component.md

 `HeightfieldImage:` The [ImageData asset](../Miscellaneous/imagedata-asset.md) that contains the terrain height information.

 `Material:` The single [material](../materials/materials-overview.md) used for the entire mesh.
-If you need multiple layers (grass, dirt, rock, etc) you can write a custom [visual shader (TODO)](../materials/visual-shaders.md) that uses a mask texture to fetch and blend the various layers as desired.
+If you need multiple layers (grass, dirt, rock, etc) you can write a custom [visual shader](../materials/visual-shaders.md) that uses a mask texture to fetch and blend the various layers as desired.
 The vegetation scene in the [Testing Chambers](../../samples/testing-chambers.md) project does this.

 `HalfExtents:` The size of the terrain in X and Y direction.